ua-gist415-spring-2022-201/6-2-postgis-osm-geoserver/README.md

 ##### Layer Preview
 To see a preview of your layer, click on `Layer Preview` in the left hand main menu, and then click `Open Layers` in the row for a given layer.
 This will bring up a minimal interactive map to look at your data.
-For example, this is what your `buildings_a` preview might look like:
+For example, this is what your `buildings_a` preview might look like (Note that screenshot has the geoserver instance running on `8080` but we are using `8180` for our purposes:

 ![Buildings Layer Preview](screenshots/geoserver-layer-preview.png)